-Sandra Kim is the Founding CEO and Editor-in-Chief of Everyday Feminism, an educational platform for personal and social liberation.
-Launched in June 2012, Everyday Feminism has become one of the most popular independent feminist media sites in the world, with a readership of 3 million monthly visitors from over 200 countries and a team of over 25 writers.
+Sandra Kim is the Founder and Executive Director of Everyday Feminism, an educational platform for personal and social liberation.
+Launched in June 2012, Everyday Feminism has become known for having one of the most popular feminist digital media sites in the world, with a readership of millions of monthly visitors from over 150 countries.

-As a genderqueer person of color from an immigrant family, she is committed to intersectional feminism that is focused on personal and social liberation for everyone.
+As a person with multiple marginalized identities, she is committed to intersectional feminism that is focused on personal and social liberation for everyone.
 Sandra brings an inside-out approach to feminism because she believes personal transformation and social transformation are interdependent.
-She’s also pioneering an innovative online business model for feminism and social justice to make this work sustainable for activists.
+She’s also pioneering a values-driven self-governing organizational model where autonomy and collaboration are balanced in service of the mission.

 She brings a wide range of approaches and skills to Everyday Feminism from her experience working with trauma survivors, healing and personal transformation, and social change.
 She has worked on the front lines in the fight against human trafficking and in the social innovation and capacity-building field.